-During the year, NPDC demonstrated a high level of environmental performance and a high level of administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.4.
+During the year, NPDC demonstrated a high level of environmental and administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.4.

-4.3.4 Recommendation from the 2018-2019 Annual Report
+4.3.4 Recommendation from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT monitoring of consented activities at Okato landfill in the 2019-2020 year continue at the same level as in 2018-2019. - THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at Okato landfill in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.